dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 ## Fuzzing methods used by AFL

 Let's try out AFL++ on a test file.
-See the program provided below:
+See the program pop.c provided below:

 ```
 #include<stdio.h>